 How To Make A Birth Plan: A Complete and Detailed Guide For Singapore Parents

 A birth plan is a document that tells your doctor and the hospital staff how you'd like your labour and delivery to progress.
-Here are 15 questions you might want to include in your plan.
+Here are some important questions you might want to include in your plan.

 Pregnancy is a long journey towards childbirth.
 While there are many changes that a mother’s body will undergo, there are also many things for which you need to prepare.
 More than checking off the list for your baby’s nursery, you need to have a plan for your delivery.
 But what is a birth plan and why is it important?

-In this article, we will discuss the importance of having a birth plan, as well as the advantage of birth plans for first-time mums.
+In this article, we will discuss the importance of having a birth plan, as well as the advantages of birth plans for first-time mums.